 Teamwork is highly encouraged in most of the courses.
 Frequent teamwork helps to build a sense of responsibility.

 Take-home tasks & course preparation

 The idea is that students are expected to read the material before class and critically analyse it.
 Questions are provided to help a student reflect and then bring their thoughts to class.
 Circulating hand-outs on the e-learning platform LEA prior to a lecture are offered prior in advance, especially if the hand-out is being used or discussed in class.

 The MBA students are expected to prepare some assignments collaboratively, such as papers, oral presentations, business plans, and case studies.
 Considering that students come from different educational and professional backgrounds and most have substantial work experience, team assignments help them learn from each other and from sources like the faculty, texts, books, articles, and practical cases.
 Graduates can exchange the skills with specialists and outsiders alike.

 The MBA programme uses many case studies with a focus on CSR and NGOs.
 Students are introduced to a real situations and receive some background info on the organisation and its operating environment.
 They are then expected to identify the key issues, evaluate options, make a reasonable decision, recommend a clear plan of action, and defend their position.

-In addition to the case study method, instructors use and combine other teaching methods, such as role-playing, field trips, guest speakers, interactive discussions, lectures, oral presentations, simulations, research projects, pitch sessions, and business plan workshops.
+In addition to the case study method, instructors use and combine other teaching methods, such as role-playing, field trips, guest speakers, interactive discussions, lectures, oral presentations, simulations, research projects, pitch sessions, online class surveys, quizzes and live-polls (by help of web tools and mobile apps) and business plan workshops.